-Flat Roof Insulation: why insulate the roof at all?
+Flat Roof Insulation: why insulate roofs at all?

-Insulation plays the role of an additional barrier inside a ‘roofing pie’.
+Insulation is an additional barrier inside a ‘roofing pie.’
 Firstly, it prevents heat loss in winter.
 Secondly, it keeps the building cool in summer.
 These are the main functions of any insulation.
 But that is not all.
-According to experienced roofers, flat roof insulation protects the building from street noises and even mechanical damage.
+According to experienced roofers, flat roof insulation protects the building from street noises and mechanical damage.

 Three ways to insulate any flat roof properly

-Each roofing project has its own insulation, appropriate materials, thickness and density requirements and installation method.
+Each roofing project has its insulation, appropriate materials, thickness and density requirements, and installation method.
 There is no ideal insulation approach that fits all commercial and residential buildings.

-Before choosing the right method of roof insulation, let’s answer two questions:
+Before choosing the proper method of insulation, let’s answer two questions:

 • Is your roof vented or unvented?
-In the first case, there should be a ventilated space between the roof and the ceiling – so called air gap.
-There is no such space in unvented roofs.
+In the first case, there should be a ventilated space between the house’s top and the ceiling – the air gap.
+Unvented ones don’t have it.

-• What R-value is good for your roof?
-R-value (per inch) is an indicator of thermal insulation.
+• R-value (per inch) is an indicator of thermal insulation.
 The higher the number, the better the insulation prevents heat loss.
+What R-value is suitable for your roof?

 Depending on the answers, isolation can be:

-• Exterior (the insulation materials are placed above the roof sheathing)
+• Exterior (the insulation materials are above the roof sheathing).

-• Interior (the insulation materials are placed below the roof sheathing)
+• Interior (the insulation materials are below the roof sheathing).

-• Combined (the insulation materials are placed both above and below the roof sheathing)
+• Combined (the insulation materials are above and below the roof sheathing).

-If your roof is vented, it is crucially important that the ceiling is as airtight as possible.
-If air tightness is not achieved, condensed moisture will appear on the surface of the sheathing several weeks/months after the project is completed.
-This is a direct path to mold and fungi.
+If your roof has vents, it is crucially important that the ceiling is as airtight as possible.
+If there is no air tightness, condensed moisture will appear on the surface of the sheathing several weeks/months after the end of the project, creating mold and fungi.

-Don’t forget to air seal, because it prevents the leaking of hot or cold air.
+Don’t forget to air seal, which prevents hot or cold air from leaking.
 Air sealing is as important as insulating your roof.
 But that’s a topic for another guide.

 Unvented flat roof insulation

-There is no such problem with unvented structures.
-This is one of the reasons why a lot of large commercial building roofs are unvented roofs.
+There is no such problem with unvented structures, which is why many commercial building roofs are unvented.

 Several ways to insulate an unvented roof

-Here are some common methods for insulating a non-ventilated roof of small area:
+Here are some popular methods for insulating a non-ventilated roof of a small area:

 Commercial flat roof insulation